Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Introduction

 The research on novel mobility solutions mainly pertains to \glspl{abk:av}, \gls{abk:amod} systems, and \gls{abk:mm}.
-The research on \gls{abk:amod} systems is reviewed in~\cite{NarayananEtAl2020} and mainly concerns their fleet sizing.
-In this regard, existing studies range from simulation-based approaches~\cite{BarriosGodier2014,FagnantKockelman2018,Vazifeh2018,Boesch2016,MeghjaniEtAl2018} to analytical methods~\cite{SpieserTreleavenEtAl2014}.
+The research on design of \gls{abk:amod} systems is thoroughly reviewed in~\cite{zardinilanzettiAR2021} and references therein, and mainly concerns their fleet sizing.
+In this regard, existing studies range from simulation-based approaches~\cite{BarriosGodier2014,FagnantKockelman2018,Vazifeh2018,Boesch2016,MeghjaniEtAl2018,narayan2021fleet} to analytical methods~\cite{SpieserTreleavenEtAl2014}.
 In~\cite{ZhangSheppardEtAl2018}, the fleet size and the charging infrastructure of an \gls{abk:amod} system are jointly designed, and the arising design problem is formulated as a mixed integer linear program.
 In~\cite{BeaujonTurnquist1991}, the fleet sizing problem is solved together with the vehicle allocation problem.
-Finally, \cite{Wallar2019} proposes a framework to jointly design the \gls{abk:amod} fleet size and its composition.
-More recently, the joint design of multi-modal transit networks and \gls{abk:amod} systems was formulated in~\cite{PintoHylandEtAl2019} as a bilevel optimization problem and solved with heuristics.
-Overall, the problem-specific structure of existing design methods for \gls{abk:amod} systems is not amenable to a modular and compositional problem formulation.
+Furthermore,~\cite{Wallar2019} proposes a framework to jointly design the \gls{abk:amod} fleet size and its composition.
+More recently, the joint design of multi-modal transit networks and \gls{abk:amod} systems was formulated in~\cite{PintoHylandEtAl2019} as a bilevel optimization problem and solved with heuristics, and coupled with infrastructure design in~\cite{seo2021multi}, using multi-objective linear optimization.
+Overall, the problem-specific structure of existing design methods for \gls{abk:amod} systems is often not amenable to a modular and compositional problem formulation.
 Furthermore, key \gls{abk:av} characteristics, such as the achievable speed, are not considered.
 Research on the design and impact of \gls{abk:mm} solutions has been reviewed in~\cite{ShaheenEtAl2019}, which focuses on the urban deployment of \glspl{abk:sb} and \glspl{abk:es}.
 In particular,~\cite{GhamamiEtAl2018} presents a design framework for a multi-modal public transportation system, including various \gls{abk:mm} solutions and buses, optimizing user preferences and social costs.
-Fleet deployment models are analyzed in ~\cite{Lu2016,YanEtAl2018}.
-The optimal allocation of \glspl{abk:sb} in a city is studied through mathematical programming models in~\cite{Lu2016}, and solved through stochastic optimization in~\cite{YanEtAl2018}.
+Fleet deployment models are analyzed in~\cite{Lu2016,YanEtAl2018, luo2021optimal, chow2014symbiotic}.
+The optimal allocation of \glspl{abk:sb} in a city is studied through mathematical programming models in~\cite{Lu2016}, and solved through stochastic optimization in~\cite{YanEtAl2018,luo2021optimal}.
 Finally,~\cite{KondorEtAl2019} explores the impact of \gls{abk:mm} on urban planning and identifies strategies to increase \glspl{abk:mmveh} utilization.